Cancer

 Needs to use oxygen for much of the day and night.

-Has needed treatment with a breathing machine in the hospital.
+Has needed treatment with a breathing machine in hospital.

 Kidney problems